Trial and conversion

 When your trial RCs run out

-When you consume the last trial RC, ADO Pilot blocks new reviews and posts a status check on the affected PR with the message "Trial credits exhausted — add a payment method to continue."
+When you consume the last trial RC, ADO Pilot blocks new reviews and posts a status check on the affected PR.
 The block is the same hard-block behavior described in Overage behavior: no RC is consumed by the rejected review, and your data and configuration are untouched.

 Converting to a paid plan